 Whether inhibiting heat, flame, or corrosion, the purity of this alkaline salt makes it an excellent choice.

-This pure anhydrous form is ideal where boric acid is required without metals.
-A powerful tool in the production of specialty glasses, ceramics, enamels, and welding/soldering fluxes.
+Pure anhydrous form is ideal where boric acid is required without metals.
+A powerful tool in the production of specialty glasses, ceramics, enamels, and fluxes.

 This hard, glassy, granular product is excellent when forming flux or glass, where it helps to increase yield and reduce energy consumption.